Panama Tips

 Panama Passport and visa provisions

-Get around
+Getting around

 Water

-Swim in the ocean
+Swimming in the ocean

 Packing

-Panama has a warm climate and many times it rains for a short period.
-A light sweater or jacket is recommended for the nights and for cooler areas of Panama like El Valle de Anton and Boquete.
-Depending on your plans, we recommend to bring good hiking boots or tennis shoes.
-For the beach do not forget to bring sandals.
+Panama has a warm climate and many times it rains for short periods of time.
+A light sweater or light jacket is recommended for the nights and for cooler areas of Panama like El Valle de Anton and Boquete.
+We recommend bringing hiking boots or tennis shoes.
 You will also need sunglasses and sunscreen for sunny days.
-Bug spray is a must especially outside the city.
-Other things to bring are binoculars, flashlight (for rural areas), camera and swimsuit.
+Insect Repellent is a must especially outside the city.
+Other things to bring are binoculars, flashlight (for rural areas), camera and a swimsuit.
+If you are planning on taking a domestic flight in Panama, we suggest you to travel light due to luggage weight limits.

 Electricity